-The Forbes Funds’ application process is designed to be a supportive and educational exercise for applicants.
-Our staff will work with you to determine the most appropriate scope of work, provide tools to help you assess your organizations financial picture, and support you through the submission of the application and supporting documents.
+The Forbes Funds’ application process is designed to be a supportive and educational experience for applicants.
+Our staff will work with you to determine the most appropriate scope of work, provide tools to help you assess your organizations financial picture, and support you through the submission of the application and supplemental documents.

 The Forbes Funds believes that requests for assistance are more than just completing an application.
 They are processes of discovery and learning, where we expect applicants to demonstrate commitment to their goals through this process.